 Peel the parchment from another cake layer, trim if needed, and place it right-side up on top of the first layer.
 Repeat the process of piping frosting and filling with pastry cream.
 Take the parchment off of the last cake layer, trim if needed, and place it upside-down onto the cake stack.

 Add a thicker layer of frosting all over the cake with an offset spatula, smoothing the sides and top as much as possible.
-To create the look of this cake, pipe “kisses” from the piping bag all over the top– I start with a border around the edge and fill in the middle.
+To create the look of this cake, pipe “kisses” from the piping bag all over the top– I started with a border around the edge and filled in the center.
 If using any sort of sprinkles or nonpareils that need to stick to the frosting, add those onto the cake now.
 If using fondant decorations, do not put them on at this point because they will soften.
-Place the frosted cake the fridge to chill until firm, several hours or overnight.
+Place the frosted cake in the fridge to chill until firm, several hours or overnight.